stuartjnelson/northern-badger-11ty-blog/articles/i-want-to-ditch-google-analytics-but-what-for.md

 ## Conclusion

-Netlify Analytics was a no for me due to the cost and lack of data retention.
-I didn't realise when I started I'd care about this limitation but I actually do.
-Since it's a very low traffic site I'm interested to see over time what works and what doesn't.
+Netlify Analytics was a no for me due to the cost and limited data retention.
+I didn’t initially think I’d care about this limitation, but it turns out I do.
+Since my site receives very low traffic, I’m interested in tracking what works and what doesn’t over time.

-Ackee Analytics since I didn't have an existing platform running a MongoDB database was a little fiddly to setup but fine in the end.
-It means I can access the data for as long as I need.
+Ackee Analytics, while a bit fiddly to set up since I didn’t have an existing MongoDB database, ultimately worked out fine.
+The advantage here is that I can access the data for as long as I need.

 Simple Analytics is my favourite.
-Easy setup, great dashboard with the AI tool and just feels like a great product.
-However in the free plan I only get 30 days of data.
+It offers an easy setup, a great dashboard with the AI tool, and overall just feels like a well-crafted product.
+However, with the free plan, I only get 30 days of data retention.

-I'm going to use both Simple and Ackee Analytics for a few months and see which I prefer.
-I could just export the data out of Simple Analytics into a Google sheet...
-Time will tell which I go for.
-I'll do a follow-up post in the future.
+I’m going to use both Simple and Ackee Analytics for a few months to see which one I prefer.
+I could always export the data from Simple Analytics into a Google Sheet...
+Time will tell which I settle on.
+I’ll do a follow-up post in the future.

-Here is a comparison table for you that I used when assessing the tools.
+Here is a comparison table that I used when assessing the tools.

 | Tool                | User Privacy | Ease of Setup | Cost  | Data Retention | Analytics Dashboard | Mean Average |
 |---------------------|--------------|---------------|-------|----------------|---------------------|--------------|